-Android devices can vary since they are made by many brands, so sometimes Android users need to adjust their device settings to successfully connect to MIDI.
-Here are a few tips we have found help Android users connect to MIDI.
+Android devices can vary since they are made by many brands, so sometimes Android learners need to adjust their device settings to successfully connect to MIDI.
+Here are a few tips we have found help Android users connect to MIDI:

 Tip #1: Make sure you connect to MIDI before entering a course.
 Note that our touch courses, Touch Intro and Keep in Touch, respond to the on-screen keyboard instead of your keyboard or MIDI.
 Switch to any of the other courses for MIDI to respond.